DOLARIK/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
 All the Projects related to Machine Learning

 Here I upload all the unfinished projects in their respective folders.
-Once the project touches the finish line I create a separate directory for the respective project.
+Once the project touches the finish line I create a separate repository for the respective project.

 ## News
 *31-12-2018*